 Mauricio Pauly is a Costa Rican composer based in the United Kingdom since 2007.
 He specializes in writing music for chamber instrumental ensembles, which he often augments with performatory amplification and real-time electronic processing.
 His music is designed under the assumption that the listener can be primed to experience a sense of poetic structure; that a temporal mold can be offered where listeners can pour their own semantic biases and create a sense of personal, heuristic navigation.

 During his residence, Pauly is working mainly on two new ensemble works.
 One is an amplified mixed sextet for the Frankfurt-based Ensemble Interface.
-The other is a mixed work for voice, amplified ensemble, and performed live electronics.
+The other is a mixed work for voice, amplified ensemble, and performed live electronics that will be performed by a combination of Distractfold ensemble (Manchester, England) and soundinitiative (Paris) in their 2015–2016 European tour.